calhoward/calhoward.github.io/_posts/2022-04-28-Installing_openMAINT_Debian11.md

 ## Disclaimer

 *I am not affiliated with Tecnoteca Srl., nor am I maintainer of either openMAINT, or CMDBuild.
-This guide is written in good faith, and in the spirit of contribution towards the Free Software Movement, for consumption as-is.
-Some of the steps listed in this guide may break or cease to function as software packages are either updated, deprecated, or obseleted.*
+This guide is written in good faith, and in the spirit of contribution towards the Free Software Movement, for consumption as-is.*

+*Some of the steps listed in this guide may break or cease to function as software packages are updated, deprecated, or become obseleted.*
 ## Refrences

 [openMAINT on SourceForge](https://sourceforge.net/projects/openmaint/)